UMSI DEI Committee funding request

 - Other expenses that support the stated activity

 Funding requests that include travel must be submitted on an individual basis.
 Joint or group travel requests will not be approved.
-Students requesting funding for conference travel are limited to one request per year, and award maximums are $500.
+Students requesting funding for conference travel are limited to one request per academic year, with a maximum award of $500.
 Larger grants may be provided for conferences with exceptional circumstances.
-Conference travel funding must be submitted by October 15 for fall conferences (prior to December 31), and February 15 for winter/spring conferences (January 1 through May 31).
+Conference travel funding requests must be submitted by October 15 for fall term conferences (prior to December 31), and February 15 for winter term conferences (January 1 through May 31).
 All other funding requests must be submitted by November 1 for fall term and March 1 for winter term.
 As requirements for funding may change from one academic year to the next, any applications received after March 1 will need to be resubmitted in the fall after the UMSI DEI Committee has had its start of term meetings and a public announcement calling for applications has been sent out.

 Examples of approved funding requests in the past include:

-- "Building UMSI Presence" at Grace Hopper Technology Conference (Paul Resnick and Office of Student Affairs) $6,000, supporting 5 students’ attendance
+- "Building UMSI Presence" at Grace Hopper Technology Conference (Paul Resnick and Office of Student Affairs), supporting 5 students’ attendance

 If you or an organization is co-sponsoring with other schools or organizations across U-M campus please specify.
 If you are collaborating with other schools or organizations across U-M campus, there may be other resources available that you can pursue so that we may fund as many requests as possible.

 Requests for funding should be made well in advance, ideally four to six weeks before your activity or event will take place.
 Requests for travel support that include airfare will not be considered less than four weeks in advance.
-Funding requests will be reviewed and decided by members of the Diversity Committee.
-Consideration of other sources of funding should be first considered before pursuing Diversity Committee Funding to allow for the budget to be maximized.
+Funding requests will be reviewed and decided by members of the DEI Committee.
+Consideration of other sources of funding should be first considered before pursuing DEI Committee Funding to allow for the budget to be maximized.
 If you are a graduate student and are presenting at the conference for which you seek funding, funding may be available to you through the Office of Student Affairs and Admissions.
 To find out fill out their Travel Grants Request Form.
 The committee will provide an initial response and/or a decision within 14 days of receiving the request.
 Requests will be evaluated on a first-come, first-served basis and grants will be awarded until funds last.

 Post event evaluation

-After the event, please provide the UMSI Diversity Committee with a brief report of:
+After the event, please provide the UMSI DEI Committee with a brief report of:

 - What you did to promote the event